HSJung93/old.blog/_posts/2022-03-21-CAP-theorem.md

 ---
-title: "What is CAP Theorem"
+title: "What is the CAP Theorem"
 date: 2022-03-21T09:46:00+09:00
 categories:
   - Memo